frash23/jzsip/README.md

 and writing to the Zip-file.

 Inflating is slow.
 Use it if you have lots of text or other easily compressible media, otherwise avoid it.
+Please **DO NOT** use compression on files larger than 6-10MB unless you really know what you are doing.
+It is notoriously slow on IE9 (5-10 seconds) and noticeably slow on modern browsers as well (1-3 seconds).

 Usage